 Applications are available at the top of this web page or by contacting our office at 800-477-2892.

-The Board of Trustees will review and approve funds shortly after each deadline.
+The Board of Trustees typically review and approve funds 3-4 weeks after the deadline.

 Applications are judged based upon 1) potential benefit to the residents and community; 2) level of community support for the project or organization; 3) capability of the applicant to deliver a quality service or program; and 4) final results that can be envisioned and evaluated.

 For more information, view the guidelines attached to each application.

 Projects should be completed within 12 months following the application.
 Requests for funding for projects that have already been completed will be given less priority.